WalkingTW/WalkingTW/README.md

 ⋆⁺₊⋆ ━━━━⊱༒︎ • ༒︎⊰━━━━ ⋆⁺₊⋆

 🏴‍☠️ This account is used for an outlet for problematic/proship alters in our system, not every alter is proship nor accepts proshipping.
+So when talking to us you might not even be talking to a proship person.
 IF IM SHOWING ONLINE AND YOU'RE IN MY FRIENDLIST, I'M HEAVILY TRUSTING YOU WITH THIS INFORMATION.

 🎧 Please note that this account was recomended via professionals as an outlet and a way of healing and accepting trauma.
 PLEASE UNDERSTAND